 - The risk of mother to baby spread during pregnancy and childbirth is very low unless the mother is also infected with HIV.

 - Women who are positive for hepatitis C are encouraged to breastfeed, but may need to stop feeding temporarily if they develop cracked nipples until the nipples heal.

-For more information you could look at the Department of Health fact sheet Hepatitis C.
+For more information you could look at the Better Health Channel fact sheet Hepatitis C.